-Clinical nutritionists approach disease prevention and management through a multidimensional lens.
-Nutrient adequacy, food quality, dietary behaviours and lifestyle are assessed in order to develop individualised Nutrition Care Plans.
-Clinical nutritionists integrate traditional food wisdom and current evidence to motivate individuals and communities to eat well and live healthier lives.
+Clinical nutritionists integrate traditional food wisdom and current scientific evidence to motivate individuals and communities to eat well and live healthier lives.

-Students' nutritional studies are supported by a strong underpinning of biological and social sciences subjects.
-Nutrition studies broaden during the degree to include nutritional biochemistry, weight management, clinical nutrition, dietary planning, sports nutrition, nutritional physiology research and public health nutrition.
+The Bachelor of Health Science (Nutritional and Dietetic Medicine) is supported by a strong underpinning of biological and social sciences subjects.
+Your studies broaden throughout the degree to include nutritional biochemistry, weight management, clinical nutrition, dietary planning, sports nutrition, nutritional physiology research and public health nutrition.
 These theories and concepts are put into practice through developing clinical skills and clinical experience in Endeavour's Wellnation Clinics.

 Graduates of the Bachelor of Health Science (Nutritional and Dietetic Medicine) may apply for membership with the following professional associations: